AP® World History: Modern

 There is a lot of material students are expected to know before they take the AP World History exam.
 Having a concise plan will help optimize your study time as you prepare for the AP World History exam.

-Day 4-5 Review units 1 & 2
+Day 4-5: Review notes and reading from units 1 & 2

-Day 6-7 Review units 3 & 4
+Day 6-7 Review notes and reading from units 3 & 4

-Day 8-9 Review units 5 & 6
+Day 8-9 Review notes and reading from units 5 & 6

-Day 10-11 Review units 7-9
+Day 10-11 Review notes and reading from units 7-9

 Summary of Approaches to Various AP World History Exam Questions

-The AP World History Exam is one of the most challenging AP exams to take due to the broad spectrum of information that is taught in the course, including significant historical events, people, and changes over time.
+The AP World History exam is one of the most challenging AP exams to take due to the broad spectrum of information that is taught in the course, including significant historical events, people, and changes over time.
 In this section, you will learn tips to be successful on all parts of the AP World History exam.

 How to approach multiple-choice questions (MCQ)